basho/basho_docs/content/riak/kv/2.0.7/using/repair-recovery/failure-recovery.md

 5. Restore the backup data to each node's data root (e.g, `/var/lib/riak`).
-6. If you are restoring in an environment where the new nodes will have new network addresses (such as on AWS) or you will otherwise need to give the nodes new names, you need to execute `riak-admin replace` to change the network name for every node in the cluster from each node.
+6. If you are restoring in an environment where the new nodes will have new network addresses (such as on AWS) or you will otherwise need to give the nodes new names, you need to execute `riak-admin cluster replace` to change the network name for every node in the cluster from each node.
-7. After renaming the nodes with `riak-admin replace` if necessary, you should check the `vm.args` configuration file to ensure that each node has the updated name.
+7. After renaming the nodes with `riak-admin cluster replace` if necessary, you should check the `vm.args` configuration file to ensure that each node has the updated name.
 8. Make sure the [firewall settings](/riak/kv/2.0.7/using/security/) for the new